signalfx/splunk-otel-js-web/README.md

 $ npx webpack
 ```

-Then use dist/sfx-rum.js as your single minified js file.
+Then use dist/splunk-rum.js as your single minified js file.
 Place it in your page as

 ```
-<script src="whatever/sfx-rum.js"></script>
+<script src="whatever/splunk-rum.js"></script>
 <script>
-  window.SfxRum && window.SfxRum.init(
+  window.SplunkRum && window.SplunkRum.init(
     {
       beaconUrl: 'http://127.0.0.1:9080/api/v2/spans',
       app: 'my-awesome-app